Ziqi-Li/ASU-GIS-322-Fall-19/README.md

-# ASU-GIS-322-Fall
+# ASU-GIS-322
-This repositoray contains the learning materials for GIS 322: Programming Principals II (Fall 2019).
+This repositoray contains the learning materials for GIS 322: Programming Principals II.
 Designed by Ziqi Li (liziqi1992@gmail.com) and Wenwen Li (wenwen@asu.edu), School of Geographical Sciences and Urban Planning, Arizona State University.

 Module 0: Welcome and Start Here